-- (a) Temporary employees shall be entitled only to be paid an hourly rate determined in accordance with this Code. - (b) An eligible temporary employee shall be entitled to personal leave.
-A temporary unrepresented full-time employee employed by the District for more than 1,044 hours of current full-time service is eligible for forty-eight (48) hours of personal leave per calendar year.
-A temporary unrepresented part-time employee employed by the District for more than 1,044 hours of current service is eligible for twenty-four (24) hours of personal leave per calendar year.
+- (a) Temporary employees shall be entitled only to be paid an hourly rate determined in accordance with this Code. - (b) An eligible temporary unrepresented employee shall be entitled to personal leave. - (1) A temporary unrepresented full-time employee employed by the District for more than 1,044 hours of current full-time service is eligible for forty-eight (48) hours of personal leave per calendar year.

+(2) A temporary unrepresented full-time employee employed by the District for more than 1,044 hours of current full-time service is eligible for forty-eight (48) hours of personal leave per calendar year.

 Personal leave must be used in the calendar year in which it is received.
-Personal leave shall not be carried over into the year following year in which it is received nor will it be paid upon separation from District employment.
+Personal leave shall not be carried over into the year following the year in which it is received nor will it be paid upon separation from District employment.
 The District shall be responsible for scheduling personal leave periods of temporary employees in such a manner as to achieve the most efficient functioning of the District.
 The District shall determine whether or not a request for personal leave will be granted; however, an employee's timely request for personal leave shall only be denied for good and sufficient business reasons.

-(c) Temporary employees shall not be entitled to any benefits or rights of any nature whatsoever provided for under this Code, except as provided by subsections (a) and (b) above and as specifically required by applicable law.
+- (c) All eligible temporary employees shall be entitled to CalPERS pension and medical benefits based on Cal PERS regulations provided for in the Public Employee Retirement Law (PERL) and Public Employee Medical and Hospital Care Act (PEMCHA). - (d) Temporary employees shall not be entitled to any benefits or rights of any nature whatsoever provided for under this Code, except as provided by subsections (a), (b), and (c) above and as specifically required by applicable law.

 Section 433.1.2.1 - M.I.
 35166 - June 12, 1984.
 Section 433.1.2.1 repealed and Section 6201 adopted by M.I.
 36464 - January 13, 1987, effective April 1, 1987; amended by M.I.
 42455 - June 10, 1997, effective January 1, 1998; paragraph (b) amended by M.I.
 43275 - November 10, 1998; paragraph (b) amended by M.I.
-53441 - November 14, 2023.
+53441 - November 14, 2023; amend paragraph (b), add subparagraph numbers to (b)(1) and (b)(2), amend subparagraph (b)(2), renumber former paragraph (c) to paragraph (d), add new paragraph (c) provision, and amend paragraph (d) by M.I.
+(M.I. to be Determined) - July 8, 2025.